metabase/metabase/bin/release/README.md

    1. GitHub token needs to have push permissions

-   1. You can get the Slack GitHub token
+   1. You can get the Slack Webhook URL by asking Cam

    1. `AWS_DEFAULT_PROFILE` should be set to `metabase`